5 minutes — if it works well with your child, take as long as you want and repeat as often as you wish

 All you need is a Skype connection and to make a “Skype appointment” with a date and time with speakers of the minority language (friends, family members – grownups and children).
-However, it is possible and makes fun to expand the conversation to include several common activities online.
-The activities might need some preparation.
-Here you can find two ideas (see “Procedure”), which can inspire you.
+However, it is possible and adds fun to expand the conversation to include several common activities online.
+The activities may need some preparation.

 Significant benefit of the activity

 The activity gives opportunities to practice the family language with people other